My cat has a lengthy history of bringing me "gifts."

 An old Logitech C270 webcam currently clamped in place (top right corner of picture)

-The webcam's view overlayed with
+The webcam's view with motion-detection regions overlayed.

-Camomon monitors video from a webcam.
+Camomon (for CAt MOtion MONitor) monitors video from a webcam.

-When it detects motion (in specific regions), it signals catvalve,
+When it detects motion (in specific regions), it signals catvalve

-"signals" in the Unix IPC sense with
+("signals" in the Unix IPC sense with

 If "Motion-triggered door closure" is enabled within catvalve,